Exemestane: Chemistry

 Exemestane is known chemically as 6-methylideneandrosta-1,4-diene-3,17-dione.
 Like the aromatase inhibitors formestane and atamestane, exemestane is a steroid that is structurally similar to 4-androstenedione, the natural substrate of aromatase.
 It is distinguished from the natural substance only by the methylidene group in position 6 and an additional double bond in position 1.

 Pure exemestane is a white to off-white powder that is soluble in DMSO to at least 20 mg/mL.
 Optical rotation [α]_{D} is +250 to 300° (per g/100 cm^{3} and decimetre at 589 nm wavelength).

 Society and culture

 Performance enhancement

 Exemestane has been used in doping to raise luteinizing hormone (LH) and follicle stimulating hormone (FSH) levels, which in turn increases the ratio of male over female sexual hormones and so improves performance.
 The drug also counteracts gynecomastia as well as fat and water retention following excessive aromatase production due to testosterone doping.
 It is also used by steroid users to lower female sexual horomone levels following a cycle of steroids, often called a "post-cycle therapy", it is also used alongside Selective estrogen receptor modulators in this.

-Rarely, it is used recreationally by teenagers to delay epiphyseal plate closure and increase adult height, particularly among members of the Looksmaxxing and incel communities, where its use is documented on their forums.
-However, its effectiveness for this purpose is debatable.

 Along with other aromatase inhibitors, exemestane is on the World Anti-Doping Agency's list of prohibited substances.